SAJAD-net/Programming_Quest/README.md

 # unix-tools

-	purpose of this is, programmings a small tools for fun.
+	Purpose of this is, programmings a small tools for fun.
-	By unix tools I mean writing small tools with the Unix philosophy, not tools that only run on Unix
+	By unix tools I mean writing small tools with the Unix philosophy, not tools that only run on Unix based systems.

 ## encryptor

-	this app use XOR for unabling file, and again run for enabling file
+	this tool uses XOR to encrypt the file and activates the file by running it again.

 ## pentools

-    a tool to get the name and number of all penetration testing tools
+	a tool to get the name and number of all penetration testing tools.

 ## pfiglet

-	and This is app using pyfiglet library to figlet to text For run:
-			pip3 install pyfiglet
-			pip3 install colorama

-			python3 pfiglet.py [arguments]
+	And this tool uses the pyfiglet library to format the text.

 ## ptree

-	fine, this app printing files and folders.like to ls command
+	fine, this tool printing files and folders.like to ls command.

-		For run:
-			pip3 install colorama

-			python3 ptree.py [arguments]
 ## passx
-	well, this app is [passx] for guess the password and exteracts zip file's

-	how to run:
-		python passx.py -f [filePath]
+	a tool for extracting zip files by dictionary attack.

 ## bmi

-	this app is bmi for calculate a bmi.
+	this tool is for calculate a bmi.

-	in this app, using a followin library :
-		1-PyQt5

-		for run :

-			pip3 install PyQt5
-			python3 bmi.py

-## my email : sajadsajad.sch@gmail.com